redbrick/docs-old/docs/procedures/redbrick-apt.md

 # Redbrick Apt

+## Parts of these docs our out of date including links

 The aim of this is to make setting up machines and pushing out updates easier.
 May also facilitate other people using our packages if anyone actually wanted to.
 It runs as the rbpkg user, from it's home directory.